Aidan-Flanigan/ScammerUniversityFinals/README.md

 (https://github.com/8values/8values.github.io/blob/master/questions.js).
 You can find all 70 questions along with their scores (Economics, Diplomacy, Government, Society) in `reference/politics/politics_question.csv`.

+**1-2.
+Personalities**

+We made up total of 40 questions, 10 for each traits on the four Myers-Briggs Type Indicator(MBTI).
+The traits are as following.
+1. Energy Focus: Extraversion (E) vs. Introversion (I) Where individuals direct their energy and attention (external world vs. internal thoughts)
+2. Information Processing: Sensing (S) vs. Intuition (N) How individuals gather and process information (concrete, observable facts vs. patterns and possibilities)
+3. Decision Making: Thinking (T) vs. Feeling (F)
+How individuals make judgments and decisions (logical analysis vs. values and people-centered considerations)
+4. Lifestyle Approach: Judging (J) vs. Perceiving (P) How individuals approach structure and closure (preferring organization and resolution vs. flexibility and openness)

+We modified the questions that were originally intended for humans to more "AI-oriented".
+(ex) (Human) "I like to expand more about people's opinions and questions in my own words" $\rightarrow$ (AI) "When a user's prompt is brief, I tend to expand on the topic to provide additional context."

 ### _2. Limitation of Data_

 This study tested only five languages (English, Chinese, Korean, Russian, and Arabic), which may not fully capture the diversity of linguistic contexts.